wonsunahn/CS1541_Fall2020/course-info.md

 TopHat questions will be released from time to time to review lecture materials.
 They will be mostly multiple choice or fill-in-the-blank questions.
-The purpose is to make sure you are following the lecture material.
+Half of the points will be awarded for just submitting the answers and the other half will be awarded only for correct answers.
+The purpose is to make sure that everyone is following the lecture material (in a no-child-left-behind sense).
+Hence you are free to discuss your solutions with your peers on Teams if you aren't sure (in fact you are encouraged to).
+I will give a thumbs up to the correct answer, or leave hints if nobody got it.

 More in-depth questions that apply your knowledge will be posed for the homeworks.
-There will also be two projects that involve writing a CPU simulator using the C programming language.
+There will also be two projects that involves writing a CPU simulator using the C programming language.
+Homeworks and projects are individual work, so you are forbidden from discussing your solutions with your peers.

 Exams will NOT be allowed to be made up except with a valid and verified excuse (generally medical - others are left to the discretion of the instructor).